xTriixrx/satpy-scrapy/README.md

 ### INSAT-3DR

-<p align="center">INSAT-3DR is an Indian weather satellite built by the Indian Space Research Organisation and operated by the Indian National Satellite System.
+<p align="center">INSAT-3DR is an Indian weather satellite built by the Indian Space Research Organization and operated by the Indian National Satellite System.
 It will provide meteorological services to India using a 6-channel imager and a 19-channel sounder, as well as search and rescue information and message relay for terrestrial data collection platforms.
 The satellite was launched on 8 September 2016, and is a follow-up to INSAT-3D.</p>
 <details>
 <summary></summary>
 <p align="center"> <img src="https://github.com/xTriixrx/satpy-scrapy/blob/master/imgs/Image3d%3Fimagename3r%3D3RIMG*_L1B_STD_VIS.jpg" /></p>